APPLY

 Media Coverage

-Winners are provided with numerous media opportunities – print, television, and radio – to publicize and extend the reach of their service work.
+Winners are provided with media opportunities to help publicize their service efforts.

 SELECTION CRITERIA